Welcome to my comprehensive guide on how to punish a sub effectively.

 Punishment does not have to be fair or proportional.

 I know we have generally been given the idea that the punishment should fit the crime, but in this case, it really doesn’t have to.
-There are plenty of emotional masochists out there who thrive in the unfairness, harshness and cruelty.
+There are plenty of emotional masochists out there who thrive on unfairness, harshness, and cruelty.

 That said, there are also plenty of subs who would feel hurt and ill treated if the punishment was disproportionately harsh.
 So, consider what would fit the needs of your submissive better – proportional or non-proportional punishment.